 Winter Adventures your Kids will Love

 When winter comes it can be all too tempting to hole yourselves away in the warmth.
-Cuddling up on the sofa with a hot cup of tea in front of the fire with Marvel films playing on a loop is comfy.
+Cuddling up on the sofa with a hot cup of tea and Marvel films playing on a loop is all too appealing.
 However, it’s not the healthiest way to spend the colder months.

 1. Get Baking

 Doing things together is a great way to bond with the kids as well as teaching them valuable skills.
 Plus at the end of you’ll (hopefully) have some delicious treats.
 Of course be prepared to clean cake batter off the ceiling and don’t expect them to let you lick the spoon…

 Get creative, pull out the paints, cover the kitchen tale in newspaper and see if your little ones are going to be the next Monet.

 Getting everyone outdoors is always a worthwhile endeavour.
 Visit one of the UKs most beautiful regions.
 The stunning landscape is harsh in winter but, in my opinion, the scarcity of the rough mountainous region is more beautiful than in Summer.

 4. Indoor Skiing